BEST STARTS FOR KIDS

 For example: Your child is sent from an exam room for, in their words, 'doing nothing.'
 And was told by the principal to tell you about it.
 Is it likely they really were doing nothing?
 Something you could say might be: 'You were sent out of an exam for doing nothing.
 Does that make sense to you?
 (Because it doesn't to me.)

 They may try to retell the same story but instead of buying it, re ask the same question.
 'Sorry, I don't think you heard my question.
 'Does that make sense to you?
 The principal told you that you were sent from an exam room for doing nothing.
 Does that make sense?
 How about you tell me the whole story...
 For example: What happened just before you were sent out of the room...'

 Perhaps instead of just giving your child a phone in the first place, explain that it's a privilege and it will be treated as a privilege.
-The phone remains your property and there'll be rules and expectations governing its use by your teenager.
+The phone remains your property and there will be rules and expectations governing its use by your teenager.

 Some suggested phone rules could be, for example:

-The phone (which you purchased and made available for your teenager to use) can only be used after they're ready for school in the morning until school commences and then after school until 8:30 at night.
+The phone can only be used after kids are ready for school in the morning, until school commences.
+And then after school until 8:30 at night.
 (This ensures quality sleep.)
-Homework must be kept completed and if phone usage impinges upon schoolwork, the hours of available phone usage will be reduced.
+Homework must be kept completed and if phone usage intrudes, the hours of available phone time will be reduced.

 Phones need to be turned off during meal times.
 Parents need to model this behavior too as teenagers are quick to spot hypocrisy.